Russian attacks near Ukrainian nuclear infrastructure heighten scrutiny of Kyiv's preparedness

 Ukraine’s Western partners were also repeatedly told “all” critical infrastructure was protected, according to two Western diplomats with knowledge of Western financial assistance to the country’s energy sector, who spoke on condition of anonymity to discuss the issue.

-Haluschenko, the Energy Ministry and Energoatom did not respond to requests for comment from the AP about the delays, citing the sensitivity of the issue.
-Haluschenko also did not comment about the parliamentary resolution calling for his ouster.
+Energoatom did not respond to requests for comment from the AP about the delays, citing the sensitivity of the issue.

 Over the summer and again in December, Ukraine raised the alarm internationally about potential Russian attacks targeting nuclear infrastructure and compromising nuclear safety.
 In mid-December it convened an extraordinary session of the International Atomic Energy Agency after attacks a month earlier damaged electrical substations deemed crucial to Ukraine’s nuclear safety, heightening the possibility of a nuclear emergency.